-The major in Arabic offers 6 semesters of language instruction with emphasis on proficiency in speaking, reading, and writing.
-A complement of courses in Middle East history, religion, and society brings the total number of credit hours to 30.
+The Arabic major offers six semesters of language instruction with emphasis on proficiency in the four critical areas of language acquisition: speaking, reading, listening, and writing.
+A complement of classes in Middle Eastern history, religion and society (MELC classes) brings the total number of requisite credit hours to 36.

-1 course in literature taught by the Arabic faculty 3*
+1 course in Arabic literature taught by the Arabic faculty (3)

-The Minor in Mediterranean/Middle East Studies can be pursued by any undergraduate at the University, regardless of primary major or college.
+The Minor in Middle Eastern Studies can be pursued by any undergraduate at the University, regardless of primary major or college.
 Successful completion of the program will be indicated by a certificate attached to the student’s diploma and academic transcript.

-2. The student’s choice of 3 courses that relate to the region of southern Europe, North Africa, or the Middle East
+Three courses related to Southern Europe, North Africa, or the Middle East (9)

 Syriac for Graduate Students